ON THIS PAGE

 interface-name]

-as though it is down or administratively disabled.
+command but is treated as though it is down or

-This example shows a common use case in which
+This example shows a common use case in which you use the deactivate

-and activate
+activate

-that have graceful Routing Engine switchover (GRES) configured.
-The
+Engines, primary and backup, that have graceful Routing Engine switchover (GRES)

-software on both Routing Engines needs to be upgraded.
+configured.
+The software on both Routing Engines needs to be upgraded.
 This can easily

-be accomplished by deactivating GRES, updating the Routing Engines,
+be accomplished by deactivating GRES, updating the Routing Engines, and then

-and then reactivating GRES.
+reactivating GRES.

-You can also perform a similar upgrade using the same setup except that nonstop active routing (NSR) is configured instead of GRES.
+You can also perform a similar upgrade using the same setup, except that nonstop active routing (NSR) is configured instead of GRES.
 You would need to deactivate NSR and then upgrade the Routing Engines before reactivating NSR.

 Requirements